QoroQuantum/.github/profile/README.md

 # Qoro Quantum

-Building the network stack for scalable, distributed quantum computing.
+Building the software stack for scalable, distributed quantum computing.

 ## 🚀 About Us